-The QNB Group is also required to comply with applicable risk mitigation, anti-money laundering and antiterrorism laws and other regulations in Qatar and other jurisdictions where it has operations, including those related to countries subject to sanctions by the United States Office of Foreign Assets Control ("OFAC"), similar regulations of the European Union (the "EU") and other jurisdictions, and the United States Foreign Corrupt Practices Act, the United Kingdom Anti-Bribery Act and other similar regulations of other jurisdictions such as the United States Foreign Account Tax Compliance Act ("FATCA"), Regulation (EU) No. 648/2012 on OTC derivatives, central counterparties and trade repositories and the United Kingdom Criminal Finance Act 2017.
+The QNB Group is also required to comply with applicable risk mitigation, anti-money laundering and anti-terrorism laws and other regulations in Qatar and other jurisdictions where it has operations, including those related to countries subject to sanctions by the United States Office of Foreign Assets Control ("OFAC"), similar regulations of the European Union (the "EU"), the United Kingdom and other jurisdictions, and the United Kingdom Bribery Act 2010 and other similar regulations of other jurisdictions such as the United States Foreign Account Tax Compliance Act ("FATCA"), Regulation (EU) No. 648/2012 on OTC derivatives, central counterparties and trade repositories and the United Kingdom Criminal Finance Act 2017.
 To the extent that the QNB Group fails, or is perceived to fail, to fully comply with applicable laws and regulations, the regulatory agencies having authority over the QNB Group have the power and authority to impose fines and other penalties on the QNB Group.
 In addition, QNB's business and reputation could suffer if customers use QNB for money laundering or illegal or improper purposes.